LSSTDESC/LSSTDarkMatter/README.md

 * Microlensing ([macho](macho)): Searches for massive compact halo objects (MACHOs) using the microlensing of stars.
 * Nanolensing ([nanolensing](nanolensing)): Can we use gravitational lensing to detect dark matter subhaloes directly?

 This is certainly not an exhaustive list, and we would be excited to add your new idea!
+One immediate example concerns the characterization of the Milky Way graviational potential through star orbits, especially the old Carbon-rich population in the outskirts of the Galaxy, that LSST should be able to detect.

 ## Resources